 These benefits for patients have been powered by recently developed therapeutic antibodies binding with high specificity to drug targets on immune and cancer cells.

-We have nine immuno-oncology projects in our pipeline and will add to this during 2016 as we explore four main therapeutic modalities:
+We have nine immuno-oncology targets in our pipeline and will add to this as we explore four main therapeutic modalities:

 - activation of anti-tumour NK- and T-cell activity;